Daniel J. Frey

 How do you tell a person they swallow a false story about themselves?

-How do you help a person to understand that their problem is not outside of themselves?
+How do you help a person understand that their problem is not outside of themselves?

 It's inside.